min yeshara feldman

 intuitive theories about science (and pseudoscience).

-intuitive theories about agency, design, & meaning.
+intuitive theories about agency, design, meaning, and religious beliefs.

 intuitive theories about power, authority, fairness, decision-making, & rule-following.